grantcarthew/start-prototype/docs/cli/start-config-role.md

 ```
 File path: ./MISSING.md
 ⚠ Warning: File does not exist: ./MISSING.md
-  System prompt will fail at runtime if file is not found.
+  Role will fail at runtime if file is not found.

 Continue anyway? [y/N]: y
 ```